wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-mobile-devices/includes/enable-mobile-device-access.md

 If your users have devices that don't support Outlook, you can still connect it to Exchange Online by using one of these protocols:

-Designed to support access to your mailbox even when your connection has high latency or low bandwidth.

-- **Exchange Active Sync (EAS)** - A Microsoft protocol designed to support mailbox access with high-latency or low-bandwidth connections.
+- **Exchange ActiveSync (EAS)** - A Microsoft protocol designed to support mailbox access with high-latency or low-bandwidth connections.
 Users can synchronize emails, contacts, and calendars.
 A range of advanced features are included, like setting up automatic responses or follow-up flags.
 - **IMAP4** - Governed by international standards, this protocol sets a standard way to connect to, and download emails from, a mailbox with multiple folders.
 Users can't access their calendar or contact information, and there aren't any advanced features like the other protocols or operating systems.
 - **POP3** This standardized protocol enables a client to download emails from a mailbox with a single folder.
 Users can't access subfolders, calendars, contacts, or advanced features.